 Maximum Results (max) No limit imposed up to a maximum of 30 Restricts the number of users displayed.
 If the number of users exceeds the specified maximum, then a Show All link is provided.
-This link leads to the specified user's Network view, showing the complete list of petwork complete list of network interactions.
+This link leads to the specified user's Network view, showing the complete list of network interactions.